Bios

 James Bennett-Levy Ph.D.

 James Bennett-Levy is a clinical psychologist, trainer and researcher, who has trained therapists in 27 countries and published 5 psychotherapy books that have been translated into 12 languages.
-He is currently Professor in Mental Health and Psychological Wellbeing at Sydney University’s University Centre of Rural Health (UCRH), based in Lismore.
+He is currently Professor in Mental Health and Psychological Wellbeing at at Southern Cross University.
 James’ primary research and training focus over the past 20 years has been on experiential training for therapists.
 He is Series Editor of Guilford Press’ Self-Practice/Self-Reflection Guides for Psychotherapists.
 Over the past 3 years, James has been involved in developments in psychedelic-assisted therapy in Australia, variously as trainer, therapist, chief investigator, researcher, and facilitator within psychology and health professional networks.

 Dr. Stephen Bright